ballingj/Chatter/get_started.md

     git checkout <branch-name>

-  *Important: this is where your branch; you will be working on tis branch all the time.
-You work on your copy and push to this branch, always.
+  *Important: this is going to be your branch; you will be working on this branch all the time.
+You will work on your copy and push to this branch, always.
 Later we will merge all our work into the master when ready to do so.

   I hope this helps.
 Let me know if you have any questions.